DominoKit/domino-ui/README.md

 ### Documentation

-- [ ] Create a full documentation describing how to use Domino-ui, setup a project, and document each element/component on its own, this could be in github pages.
+- [ ] Create a full documentation describing how to use Domino-ui, setup a project and document each element/component on its own, this could be in github pages.

 ### Build Samples

-- [ ] Implement a 3 different samples with different types of contents, the samples should try to use most of the avialable components.
+- [ ] Implement three samples with different types of contents, the samples should try to use most of the available components.
 ---------------------------

 ## Sample